Vasavi175/CodeClause_Object_Detection_System/README.md

 - I have trained more than 500 images through yolov5 model

 # Data Source
-- I have used the car detection dataset from kaggle.
+- I have used the car detection dataset from kaggle. you can get [here](https://drive.google.com/drive/folders/1XoN0VfFaiX6GhEN3D8KVDMn45ZrGQrBd)